lia2353/Sorting-Algorithms/algorithms/sorting/README.md

 # Merge Sort
 Merge Sort is a Divide-and-Conquer algorithm
+(Divide and conquer is a technique used for breaking algorithms down into subproblems, solving the subproblems, and then combining the results back together to solve the original problem.)

 - The Top-Down Merge sort approach is uses recursion mechanism.
+Base case is when the array has only one element.
-It divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.
+Split the input array into two halves (Divide), call itself for the two halves, and then merge the two sorted halves (Conquer).
 - The Bottom-Up Merge sort approach uses iterative methodology.
 It starts with the single-element arrays, combines and sorts two adjacent arrays.
 The combined-sorted arrays are again combined and sorted with each other until one big sorted array is achieved.

 <img src="imgs/Recursive_Merge_sort_algorithm_diagram.png" width="350" align="left"/>